walokra/osxspell/README.md

-﻿VoikkoSpellService - Spell-checking service for Mac OS X
+﻿VoikkoSpellService - Spell-checking service for macOS
 ========================================================

-VoikkoSpellService is an open source spell-checking service for Mac OS X.
+VoikkoSpellService is an open source spell-checking service for macOS.

-VoikkoSpellService utilises the Voikko project's libvoikko and suomi-malaga libraries for spell- and grammar checking.
+VoikkoSpellService utilises the Voikko project's libvoikko and voikko-fi libraries for spell- and grammar checking.
 Those are included in the binary package.

-Supported Mac OS X versions:
+Supported macOS versions:
 ============================
 - Mac OS X 10.8 (Mountain Lion)
 - Mac OS X 10.9 (Mavericks)
 - or newer

 The component includes binary for 64-bit targets.

 Voikko projects homepage is at: http://voikko.sourceforge.net/